 Postdoctoral Research Assistant in Computer Vision

-University of Oxford - The Department of Engineering Science
+University of Oxford - Department of Engineering Science

 |Contract Type:||Contract / Temporary|

-We are seeking an experienced full-time postdoctoral research assistant to join the active vision research group at the Department of Engineering Science (central Oxford).
-The appointment is fixed-term for 1 year (possible extension) from 2016.
-The post is funded by Huawei Technologies Co.
-Ltd. The group is an internationally leading research group that has numerous scientific awards and has close links with some of the top industrial research labs.
-More information can be found here: www.robots.ox.ac.uk/ActiveVision/.
+We are seeking two full-time postdoctoral research assistants to join Professor Torr’s research group at the Department of Engineering Science (central Oxford).
+The posts are funded by an EU project Helios, Global Scene Understanding with Energy Models and are fixed-term until 31 December 2018.
+The group is an internationally leading research group that has numerous scientific awards and has close links with some of the top industrial research labs, more information can be found here: www.robots.ox.ac.uk/~tvg/.